rowsquared/classifai-platform/docs/local-dev.md

 This repo provides a Docker Compose stack for running classifAI with optional AI suggestions via taxomind.

+> Note
+> This project does not publish pre-built Docker images.
+> Docker Compose builds images locally from the classifAI and taxomind
+> repositories.

 ## Docker Compose (recommended)

 1. Copy the template env file: